You should visit your health care provider from time to time, even if you are healthy. The purpose of these visits is to:

 - Have your hearing tested if you have symptoms of hearing loss.

-- If you are over age 65, get a pneumococcal vaccine.
+- If you are over age 65, get pneumococcal vaccines.

 - Get a flu shot every year.